IntOverflow-maxwell/GoodFocus/README.md

 ## License

-All parts of GoodFocus (except for ./neuro/Neuro.py and quiz bowl questions collected from PACE released publicly [here](https://quizbowlpackets.com/)) is under the GNU General Public License Version 3.0.
+All parts of GoodFocus (except for ./neuro/Neuro.py and quiz bowl questions collected from PACE released publicly [here](https://quizbowlpackets.com/)) is under the Apache License, Version 2.0.